ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The library item of the OVF template of the frozen VM.
 If set, the frozen VM or a set of frozen VMs will be
 deployed from an OVF template specified by library item.
+Otherwise, frozen VM(s) should be existing.

 * **Required:** No
 * **Importance:** Low